-Faculty, staff and students who test positive for or come into contact (i.e., within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period) with someone who has tested positive for COVID-19 should file a report using the Close Contact or Personal Diagnosis form, found on the UTA website at uta.edu/coronavirus.
-This excludes people who have had COVID-19 within the past 3 months or who have been fully vaccinated.
+Faculty, staff, and students who test positive for COVID-19 or come into contact (i.e., within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period) with someone who has tested positive should file a report using the Close Contact or Personal Diagnosis form, found on the UTA website at uta.edu/coronavirus.
+This excludes people who have had COVID-19 within the past three months or who have been fully vaccinated.